Who Is A Candidate for Vision Therapy?

 Vision therapy can help patients with the following eye conditions:

 - Amblyopia (“lazy eye”): the visual skills in one eye is weaker due to a stronger connection between the other eye and the brain

 - Strabismus (“crossed or turned eyes”): the eyes point in two different directions, either occasionally or permanently

 - Binocular-vision problems: eye strain that results from the eyes being slightly misaligned and not working together as a team

 - Eye-movement disorders, difficulties scanning across a page or jumping between words

 - Accommodative disorders: trouble maintaining focus on a close-by object

 - Ocular motility dysfunctions: abnormal eye alignment or difficulty controlling large eye movements

 - Vision problems resulting from developmental delays and acquired brain injuries

 Vision therapy does not cure dyslexia or attention deficit hyperactivity disorder (ADHD).
-But many children and adults with these (at times misdiagnosed) conditions actually have poor visual skills, so a comprehensive eye exam is an important first step toward getting to the root of the issue.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+But many children and adults with these (at times misdiagnosed) conditions actually have poor visual skills, so a comprehensive eye exam is an important first step toward getting to the root of the issue.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.